DSpace/RestContract/workspaceitems.md

 There's always at most one workspace item per Item.

 It would respond with:
-* The workspace item if there's a match
+* 200 OK - Returning the workspace item if there's a match
+* 401 Unauthorized - if you are not authenticated
+* 403 Forbidden - if you are not logged in with sufficient permissions to view the workspace item
 * 404 if the workspace item doesn't exist

 ## Multipart POST Method